wtforms/flask-wtf/docs/csrf.rst

 AJAX
 ----

-Sending POST requests via AJAX is possible, where there is no forms at all.
+Sending POST requests via AJAX is possible where there is no forms at all.
 This feature is only available since 0.9.0.

 Assume you have done ``CsrfProtect(app)``, you can get the csrf token via ``{{ csrf_token() }}``.
 This method is available in every templates, that